AlexisObel/0b3l3xy.github.io/_posts/2024-01-13-THM-PassiveRecon.md

 ---
 title: THM Passive Reconnaissance
-date: 2024-01-13 02:02:00 +3
+date: 2024-01-13 02:49:00 +3
-categories: Try Hack Me
+categories: THM
-tags: [ Reconnaissance ] # TAG names should always be lowercase
+tags: [Reconnaissance] # TAG names should always be lowercase
 ---

-# THM — PASSIVE RECONNAISSANCE

 Passive reconnaissance is all about gathering information about a target without directly interacting with the system and the people.
 In this room we will learn about the various tools and techniques that will be used to carry out passive reconnaissance as well as test our knowledge about it as we go along.
 Another reason why it is important to learn about it is because it is the first step in the cyber kill chain before hackers finally decide what weapons they will create and send to their target.
 It would be interesting to know how they do it without getting noticed.

 ## Passive versus Active recon

 Reconnaissance is all about gathering information about the target but those can be done by either directly interacting with the targets systems, network and people or doing it indirectly such that no one will even know or have evidence that you were gathering information.
 Active recon is where there is direct interaction whereas Passive is all about observing from a distance.

 Active reconnaissance involves direct interaction with a target system or network to gather information.
 This can include connecting to the company’s servers, engaging with the staff of the company, and scanning and enumerating the network.